Donald Trump-Kim Jong-un come together for historic meet: 10 things to know about the Singapore summit

 3. “Nice to meet you Mr President,” were Kim’s first words, to which Trump responded, “It’s my honour and we will have a terrific relationship, I have no doubt.”
 Donald Trump then guided Kim Jong-un to the library where the one-on-one meeting was to take place.

-Read | Donald Trump-Kim Jong Un Singapore summit: Here’s what they said
+Read | Donald Trump-Kim Jong-Un Singapore summit: Here’s what they said

 4. After an interaction that lasted for over 40 minutes, Trump and Kim walking side-by-side through the collonaded hotel before re-entering the meeting room, where they were joined by their most senior officials.